Targeted Local Projections: Selecting the Shrinkage Parameter

-Theorem~\ref{theo:3} derives a consistent risk criterion under local misspecification or order $T^{-1/2}$, the only one under which a meaningful trade-off bias-variance is possible.
-This criterion has the same structure as the unbiased risk estimator (URE) for smooth local projections in equation~\eqref{eq:URE}: both take the form bias$^2$ + 2$\times$variance.
-The difference lies in what each method treats as bias: TLP measures the discrepancy between LP and VAR, while SLP penalizes second differences across adjacent horizons.
+Theorem~\ref{theo:3} derives an asymptotically unbiased risk criterion under local misspecification of order $T^{-1/2}$, the only one under which a meaningful asymptotic bias - variance trade-off is possible.
 The criterion~\eqref{eq:TLP_risk} is quadratic in $v(\lambda_h)$, so minimization yields a unique closed-form solution.

-Let the optimal shrinkage parameter be the one that minimizes the feasible risk criterion:
+Let the optimal shrinkage parameter minimize the feasible risk criterion: